Withriin/trivia-app/README.md

-# Trivia Quest: Interactive React Trivia App
+# Trivia App: Interactive React Trivia App

-Trivia Quest is a web-based trivia game, built as a React learning project.
+Trivia App is a web-based trivia game, built as a React learning project.
 The first version demonstrates React's capabilities with a small set of questions.
 Future plans include a larger question pool and more interactive features.

 ## Features